cmiles/PointlessWaymarksProject/README.md

 ### Content Lists

 The first tab in the application is an 'All Content' list.
-Like all of the lists you can sort and filter the list, import/export from excel and the list will update automatically as content changes.
+Like all of the lists you can sort and filter the list, import/export from excel and the list will update automatically in the background as content changes.
 In the All Content list menus, buttons and context menu allow you to take a limited set of actions that apply to all content types.
-It is possible to do quite a bit of work without ever needing to switch back-and-forth between the tabs for specific content types especially when everything you are working on is recent.
+It is possible to do quite a bit of work without ever needing to switch back-and-forth between the tabs for specific content types - especially when everything you are working on is recent.

 ![Posts List](PointlessWaymarks.CmsScreenShots/AllContentList.jpg "All Content List")